memgraph/docs/mage/query-modules/python/igraphalg.md

 #### Input:

-* `v: Vertex` ➡ Starting node for the path.
+* `v: Vertex` ➡ Path's starting node.
-* `to: Vertex` ➡ Ending node for the path.
+* `to: Vertex` ➡ Path's ending node.
-* `cutoff: int (default=-1)` ➡ Maximum length of path that is considered.
+* `cutoff: int (default=-1)` ➡ Maximum length of the considered path.
 If negative, paths of all lengths are considered.

 #### Output:

 * `path: List[Vertex]` ➡ List of vertices for a certain path.
-If there are no paths between the source and target within the given cutoff there is no output.
+If there are no paths between the source and the target within the given cutoff, there is no output.

 #### Usage:
 ```cypher